messrobd/ItemCatalog-FullStack-ud088-ud330/README.md

 Pages are rendered using Flask templates, which can be found in the 'templates' sub-directory.

+Form validation is done on the client side using built-in hrml and css features [4, 5].
+Additional validation is done server-side, resulting in 400 errors handled by Flask errorhandlers

 Authn/Authz

 CRUD operations can only be performed by authorized users.
 Authentication is